cea-trust-platform/trust-documentation/doc/source/user_tutorials/datafile_from_scratch.md

 # Build your data file from scratch

 In this section, we will recreate step by step the data file you have used in the [](../quick_start.md).
-We recomment to use the SI units for all quantities (velocity, viscosity, etc...)

 ## Step 1 : Create an empty data file